Prepration time: 45 Minutes

 Breadfruit popularly known as Kadachakka or Sheema chakka is a popular fruit in south India.
 Its even a staple food in many tropical countries.
 In Indonesia and Malaysia, it is called sukun while in the South Indian state like Kerala and coastal Karnataka, it is known as kada chakka and deegujje, respectively.
 Breadfruit has roughly 25% carbohydrates and 70% water with an average amount of vitamin C (20 mg/100 g) and small amounts of minerals like pottassium, zinc etc.

-This is a recipe for breadfruit curry (kadachakka varutharacha curry) which I learned from my mother.
-She prepares all traditional Kerala food items very well.
+This is a recipe for breadfruit curry (kadachakka varutharacha curry).

 Preparation of Kadachakka Curry